While a baby’s skin can easily become irritated, it’s important to know the difference between rashes –– and how to treat each one.

 How can I treat my baby's skin allergy rash at home?

+Whether it’s an allergic reaction or heat rash, baby is sure to need a little care in order to get the reaction treated properly.
 Luckily parents can help treat allergic reactions to minimize their baby’s discomfort with simple strategies at home.

 Here are five of the best tips and tactics for treating your baby’s allergic reaction.

 - Cut back on scents - the first step in treating your baby’s allergic reaction is ensuring you don’t make it worse.
 Even scented diapers, wipes, lotions, and creams your baby has used since birth can cause irritation and inflammation to damaged skin.

 - Wash, don’t wipe - It’s best to use extremely mild soaps and warm running water to keep affected areas clean.
 Rubbing the area with wipes or washcloths can cause more pain for your baby and spread allergens to other areas of the body.